-Medicare scams are an unpleasant reality, and they typically reach a fever pitch during the US government health care plan’s annual open enrollment window.
-During this time, the 54 million-plus Medicare patients have the opportunity to change their Medicare Advantage (Part C) and Medicare Part D prescription drug plans.
-This means that shysters and con artists have the opportunity to fleece patients and the government for millions of dollars in annual Medicare fraud.
+Medicare scams are an unpleasant reality, and they typically reach a fever pitch during the annual open enrollment window.
+During this window, 54 million Medicare patients have the opportunity to change their Medicare Advantage (Part C) and Medicare Part D prescription drug plans.
+This gives shysters and con-artists the opportunity to fleece patients and the government for millions of dollars in annual Medicare fraud.
 If you’re currently under a Medicare policy, don’t worry.
 We’re sharing the best tips and tricks so you know how to avoid Medicare scams.

 Scammers employ everything from television commercials to fake but official-looking mailed documents in order to capitalize on the confusion that surrounds Medicare’s vast number of plans and plan options.